 In November 1941, New York voters again approved a change in the state constitution, this time to create 20 miles of ski trails on the north and east sides of Whiteface.
 A month later the bombing of Pearl Harbor and the American entrance in World War II put the project on hold until 1948.
 After the war, the Memorial Highway became a major conduit for skiers headed uphill to the new ski area on the north slopes of Whiteface.
 Marble Mountain, one of the Whiteface subpeaks, stood near the route and was the focus of ski development.

 The Marble Mountain site featured a T-bar and four rope tows serving five trails that had been cut by Johannsen.
 In April, 1949 Johannsen submitted plans for additional trails at the Wilmington turn of the highway.
 It had two rope tows on an open slope.
 The Wilmington trail linked the two sites.
 Tucker Sno-cats and army vehicles took skiers up the highway to the upper site, while the road itself doubled as a beginners trail.
-But Marble Mountain was plagued with high winds and struggled to be financially viable.
+But the Marble Mountain Ski Area was plagued with high winds and struggled to be financially viable.

 Averell Harriman, an entrepreneur and ski industry innovator, met Arthur Draper, the manager at Belleayre, while skiing in the Catskills.
 After Harriman became New York’s governor in 1954, he worried about the deficits at Marble Mountain and consulted Draper.
 They met to ski at Marble and discuss other potential sites for a ski area in New York.
 Eventually they agreed that the east side of Whiteface was worthy of development.
 By 1955, the joint legislative committee in Albany reconsidered the Marble development and Governor Harriman authorized an experimental trail on the eastern slope of Whiteface.